snaplet/publish-postgres-with-data-docker-action/README.md

 # Inputs

+## `docker-container-name`

+Optional name of the docker container running the database.
+By default this countainer is found with a port number from the database URL below.

 ## `docker-image-tag`

 **required** A tag to apply and push the image with.
 Must be fully qualified including registry URL e.g. `ghcr.io/snaplet/snaplet-snapshot:latest`.